1 day Inca Trail to Machu Picchu; Hike from the Km 104 to the Sun Gate

 Times are approximate and depend on the groups fitness level

 The adventure of a lifetime begins with our driver picking you up at the crack of dawn (around 4am).
-You’ll be taken on a 1 hour and 45 minute drive through the beautiful Sacred Valley of the Incas.
+Be taken on a 1 hour and 45 minute drive through the beautiful Sacred Valley of the Incas.
 Take this opportunity to catch up on some much needed rest.
-Although the drive is scenic, it will be too dark to see anything so getting some rest makes the most sense.
-You’ll arrive at the Ollantaytambo train station at 6:10am to catch the Expedition Train.
-If you haven’t already, take this opportunity to catch up on some sleep.
+Although the drive is scenic, it will be too dark to see anything so getting some rest makes sense.
+Arrive at the Ollantaytambo train station and at 6:10am catch the Expedition Train.
+If you haven’t already, take this opportunity to catch up on some sleep or eat some breakfast while on the train.
 If you are staying in Ollantaytambo, your driver will pick you up at around 5:20am.
 Make sure to let your tour operator know if you are staying in Cusco or Ollantaytambo.
 From Ollantaytambo it’s only a short drive to the train station.

 The Expedition Train